Runemagick logo

 Over the years, the band has released numerous albums, ranging from their debut, "The Supreme Force of Eternity" which was essentially a collection of re-recorded early tracks, to more offerings like "Enter the Realm of Death" and their latest release "Beyond the Cenotaph of Mankind" which came out via Hammerheart Records in 2023.
 When asked to highlight one album from each decade, Nicklas Rudolfsson himself singles out "Enter the Realm of Death" (1999), "Darkness Death Doom" (2003), "Into Desolate Realms" (2019), and "Beyond the Cenotaph of Mankind" (2023) as particularly noteworthy.

-At times, there have been periods of lower activity over the years, but the band has never disbanded or ceased to exist.
-Despite facing challenges and fluctuations in momentum, Runemagick has remained intact, preserving their unity and dedication to their craft.
+Over the years, there have been periods of lower activity, but the entity has never disbanded or ceased to exist.
+Despite challenges and shifts in momentum, Runemagick has endured, steadfast in its dedication to the craft...

-The history of Runemagick can be divided into several distinct eras:
+The history and main discography of Runemagick (excluding reissues) can be divided into several distinct eras:

 Era I (Early 90s)